Kettlethorpe Hall

 Kettlethorpe Hall is a Victorian house in Kettlethorpe, Lincolnshire, noted for its connection to Katherine Swynford, Duchess of Lancaster.
 It encloses fragments of the former manor house including the medieval gatehouse, within the surviving moat.
 It is a Grade II listed building.

 Sir Hugh Swynford (died in 1371) married Katherine Roet, whose sister Philippa is believed to have been the wife of Geoffrey Chaucer.
-Lady Katherine became governess to the children of John of Gaunt, the third surviving son of Edward III, and also Gaunt's mistress.
+Lady Katherine later became governess to the children of John of Gaunt, the third surviving son of Edward III, and subsequently his mistress.
 Their four children, the Beauforts, were eventually legitimised when Gaunt took Lady Katherine as his third wife, in 1396.
 She at one time lived at Kettlethorpe Hall.

 The present house was built in the early 1700s for Charles Hall, MP, whose grandfather had acquired the estate by marriage.
 He died without issue and bequeathed Kettlethorpe to his half-brother's son, Charles Amcotts, MP of Harrington Hall.
 He in turn left it to his sister Anna-Maria, who had married Sir Wharton Emerson, who changed his name to Amcotts.
 After passing by marriage to Sir William Amcotts-Ingilby it was inherited by Weston Cracroft Amcotts, MP, who carried out extensive remodelling of the house in 1863.
 It then further passed down in the family to Sir Weston Cracroft-Amcotts, who sold it in 1961.